EberlyODL/phys211/the-boxplot-and-statkey.md

 [ciscode|rev=1|tool=elmsmedia|item=4266|entity_type=node|render=display_mode|display_mode=image]

 I will show in the video below how to create this image and what it means.
 On the right side next to the image are a list of statistic properties of the data.
-You do not need to know how to compute these numbers but you should have a basic understand of what they mean.
+You do not need to know how to compute these numbers but you should have a basic understanding of what they mean.

 * **Sample size**: Number of data points, here shown for each category UP, WC and then all together.
 * **Mean**: This is the average age.